canonical/htfile-squid-auth-helper/README.md

 As a subordinate charm this charm requires the [Squid Reverseproxy charm](https://charmhub.io/squid-reverseproxy) to be deployed and integrated with it.

-The charm brings digest or basic authentication support to the Squid Reverseproxy using the `squd-auth-helper` charm relation.
+The charm brings digest or basic authentication support to the Squid Reverseproxy using the `squid-auth-helper` charm relation.
 It allows you to manage user credentials through charm actions (create-user, remove-user, list-users), and configure authentication parameters using charm configuration.